March 16, 2021

 Contrary to the implementation frameworks of automotive AI, aiming for quick wins tends to work best in the RPA context.
 It’s recommended to methodically assess the level of effort, execution complexity and ROI of identified RPA opportunities.
 Ideally, investments into a large-scale RPA program should be compensated by early wins as a result of the implementation.

 Again, choosing the right use case is paramount to successful RPA implementation.
-Besides ROI calculation and KPI estimates, it’s critical to consider the intangible benefits of RPA-enabled transformation.
+Besides ROI calculation and KPI estimates, it’s critical to consider the benefits of robotic process automation that can't be measured.
 Employee morale boosted by manual task automation can be a priority just like higher productivity, for example.

 Volkswagen, in fact, has started their RPA program with internal motivation being one of the main reasons for implementation: